 Master of Arts in Religion

 Study the traditions and belief systems of the world’s major religions with the Master of Arts in Religion in the College of Liberal Arts at Temple University.
-Examine Western and Asian religions and cultures through several individual methods of study, including history, philosophy and the social sciences.
-Explore the relationship of religion to society, and consider how religion intersects with race, ethnicity, gender, sexuality and disability.
+Examine religions and cultures through several individual methods of study, including history, philosophy and the social sciences.
+Consider how religion intersects with race, ethnicity, gender, sexuality and disability.

 Become immersed in the basic thought, history and practices of a religious tradition by choosing an academic concentration, including one of the following.

 - Islamic studies